hikchoi/cerebrarium/vault/buffer.md

     - this is just an example. you can find shapes from anywhere.
 This is what you should practice.
       - build your visual library

+***

+2022-05-16 11:23
+- top / root ratio

+***

+2022-05-22 14:13
+## Thumbnailing
+- thumbnailing
+  - sketch out
+    - rough shape
+      - a little bit of detail
+    - scale
+    - sillouette
+    - black & while
+      - no color at this point
+  - explore different designs

+- start with a simple shape, and carve out details and sillouette
+- detail
+  - we aren't looking to define intricate details, but rather find where we want them.
+    - we want to _find_ where we want simple, where we want busy.
+    - this can happen while finding the sillouette or you can be more intentional with marking some details where you think is necessary.
+- find locations of key elements of the vehicle
+  - where does the booster go?
+  - pipes? wires?
+- scale
+  - compared to the size of a human, how big is this vehicle?
+    - draw in some crowd
+  - scale determines how much detail you will going to put in this vehicle
+    - size of bolt

+- line vs planes
+  - you can sketch thumbnails with lines or planes
+    - planes would be faster but you would need to go back with a fine line to capture the rough balance of detail later.
+    - use it to quickly find the sillouette you want.

+## internals / shell of vehicle
+- take a look at different refernces of shells and internal parts of a vehicle.
+- make note of the balance.
+  - how exposed are the internals?
+    - depending on the environment, you might not see exposed internals at all.
+    - shells are there for protection
+    - color and finish of the shells will be different too.

+- to make sense of the balance of internal / external detail, it might be easier to start with planes rather than going straight into lines for thumbnailing
+- start with a very light shade, and gradually add onto the initial plane as you find balance and sillouette.

+***

+2022-05-22 20:50

+- Things to write in [[Botany|cerebrarium.botany]]
+    1. log the progress for rooting Boswellia Neglecta
+    2. soil type deep dive
+    3. botany theory
+    4. supplements
+    5.

+## Size of vehicle
+- Size matters when you are designing a vehicle
+- depending on the size, they will have different purposes and will have different focus / components in the design.